NeonVoyage/5-BRIGHT-AUTOMOTIVE-COMPANY-CLASSIFICATION/README.md

 How to Run the Analysis
 Clone the repository:

-{git clone <repository-url>
+git clone <repository-url>
 cd <repository-directory>
-Install the required libraries:}
+Install the required libraries:

-{
 pip install pandas numpy matplotlib seaborn
-Run the analysis script:}
+Run the analysis script:

-{
 python analysis.py
-The analysis script will read the dataset, perform the analysis, and output the results.}
+The analysis script will read the dataset, perform the analysis, and output the results.

 This report offers a comprehensive analysis of the dataset provided, highlighting key insights and actionable recommendations to help 5 Bright Automotive Company optimize its business strategies.
+Install the required libraries:

+pip install pandas numpy matplotlib seaborn
+Run the analysis script:

+python analysis.py